Business: Burger Chef Systems

 Date of Ad: April 6, 1966

 Location: 1300 West 16th Street, and across the nation

 Years of Operation: 1958-1996

-Notable: Over a dozen years before the Happy Meal, local fast food stalwart Burger Chef was in the game of enticing youth and their parent’s wallets to area restaurants with this secret agent contest.
-Burger Chef had to be the industry leader in gimmicks to attract children.
+Notable: Over a dozen years before the Happy Meal, local fast food stalwart, Burger Chef was in the game of enticing youth and their parents’ wallets to area restaurants with the secret agent contest seen above.
+Burger Chef was an industry leader in gimmicks to attract children.
 The Fun Meal, established in the early 70’s, featured the cartoon characters Burger Chef and Jeff and included colorful boxes and toy prizes.
-Their Star Wars Star Wars remain a sought after collectible to this day.
+Their Star Wars toys remain a sought after collectible to this day.

 Additionally: In 1956, brothers Frank and Donald Thomas started a concept to promote their Sani-Serv line of ice cream machines and automatic flame broilers.
 Seeing how lucrative the fast food business was, they opened the first Burger Chef restaurant at 1300 west 16th Street in 1958.
 Using the franchising model, the chain grew to 1,200 locations by the late 1960’s, just a few French fries short of McDonald’s.
 The Thomas brothers sold out to General Foods in 1968.
 The chain suffered under new ownership and was sold again in 1982 to the parent company of Hardee’s.
 Slowly but surely, restaurants converted or closed, with the last holdout closing in 1996.
 Every once in awhile, local Hardee’s stores will roll out the “Big Shef sandwich,” but it’s just not the same!